Unfortunately, if you have missed a loan repayment you may have a default on your credit report, resulting in bad credit.

 In this guide, we will explore the impact of a default and the process of obtaining a mortgage with a default on your credit history.

-Can I Still Get a Mortgage with a Default on my Records?
+Can I get a Mortgage with a Default?

 Firstly, if you are in the position of seeking a mortgage but knowing that you have a previous default recorded on your credit report, it is important not to panic and to understand that every lender will take a different stance.